NOAA-GFDL/fre-workflows/data_lineage/README.md

 # Usage

 This tool is still in development.
 Follow the Usage Instructions to use it effectively.

+To use this tool, include the `EPMT_DATA_LINEAGE=1` flag in the `[[[environment]]]` configurations within the `[[root]]` section.

 Due to the limitations of EPMT's annotation size, up to 1 subdirectory is currently supported, and larger workflows may exceed the annotation limit causing some tasks to be unrecorded.

-To use this tool, include the `EPMT_DATA_LINEAGE=1` flag in the `[[[environment]]]` configurations within the `[[root]]`section.

 # Useful Links